stanley-gu/qual/proposal.md

 [@Addison2007]: pyrophosphate inhibits mineralization through  three mechanisms - binding to mineral, upregulating Opn and decreasing expression of TNAP

-Whole Mechanism:
 [@Nitschke2012a]: Genetics in arterial calcification: lessons learned from rare diseases.
 General review and also includes PIT2
-[@Rutsch2011]: Genetics in arterial calcification: pieces of a puzzle and cogs in a wheel.

 ### Ectonucleotide Pyrophosphatase/Phosphodiesterase 1 (ENPP1)